 - Exceptions to this include where there is family violence, child abuse or the matter is urgent.

-- If the dispute cannot be resolved using family dispute resolution, you will need a certificate from the family dispute resolution practitioner who helped you before going to court.
+- If the dispute cannot be resolved using Family Dispute Resolution, you will need a certificate from the family dispute resolution practitioner who conducted the Mediation session for both parties before going to Family Court.

-- This certificate needs to be filed with the court application.
+- This Certificate needs to be filed with the Court Application.(ask your lawyer)

-As a qualified Family Dispute Resolution Practitioner (FDRP) with the Attorney General Department under the Family Law Act & Regulations and NMS Mediator, Jo-Anne McNamara is qualified to issues certificate 60I certificates
+As an experienced and qualified Family Dispute Resolution Practitioner (FDRP) with the Attorney General Department under the Family Law Act & Regulations and NMAS Mediator, Jo-Anne McNamara is qualified and authorised to issue Section 60i Certificates

-Where circumstances for Mediation cannot be carried out, an exemption 60I certificate can be issued by Jo-Anne McNamara .
+Where circumstances for Mediation cannot be carried out, an exemption S60I certificate can be issued by Jo-Anne McNamara .